 Revenue primarily comprises fees charged for inpatient and outpatient hospital services.
 Services include charges for accommodation, medical professional services, equipment, radiology, laboratory and pharmaceutical goods used in treatments given to patients.
-Revenue from hospital services are recognized as and when services are performed, unless significant future uncertainities exist.
+As per Ind AS 115, "Revenue fron contracts with customers", revenue from hospital services are recognized as and when services are performed, unless significant future uncertainties exist.
 The Company assess the distinct performance obligation in the contract and measures to at an amount that reflects the consideration it expects to receive net of tax collected and remitted to Government and adjusted for discounts and concession.
 The Company based on contractual terms and past experience determines the performance obligation satisfaction over time.
-Unbilled revenue is recorded for the services.
+Unbilled revenue is recorded for the service rendered where the patients are not discharged and final invoice is not raised for the services.